List of General Hospital characters introduced in the 2020s: Austin Gatlin-Holt

 Austin Gatlin-Holt, portrayed by Roger Howarth, made his first appearance on May 27, 2021.
 Prior to his debut, Howarth previously portrayed the roles of Todd Manning (2012–2013) and Franco Baldwin (2013–2021).
 Following the exit of Franco, Howarth spoke out about his status with the soap and his future, stating: "I'm really excited.
 I have great faith in the people who think of these things.
 I've been in good hands so far."
 Speaking on his debut of Austin, he remarked: "I love what I do and I was glad to get back to it — but there's a certain amount of nervous energy that showed up."

 In a subsequent June 2021 interview with Soap Opera Digest, Howarth described himself as "in the approach" of Austin.
 He further explained: "In terms of figuring it out, what's been really kind of fun is that as soon as I think I have it figured out, I'm reminded that I just don't.
 So there's been some trial and error.
 I'm learning to juggle and sometimes I drop the ball.
-But I have a lot of support; [Co-Head Writers] Chris [Van Etten] and Dan [O'Connor] have a lot of great ideas and Frank [Valentini, executive producer] has chimed in with what he needs, and so for me, at the risk of overusing ‘juggling exercises’, I am trying to juggle a lot of different inputs and trying to stay on track and do what’s expected.
-And it’s been fun.
-It requires some concentration from me and different parts of my brain that I wasn’t using."
+But I have a lot of support; [Co-Head Writers] Chris [Van Etten] and Dan [O'Connor] have a lot of great ideas and Frank [Valentini, executive producer] has chimed in with what he needs, and so for me, at the risk of overusing ‘juggling exercises’, I am trying to juggle a lot of different inputs and trying to stay on track and do what's expected.
+And it's been fun.
+It requires some concentration from me and different parts of my brain that I wasn't using."

+On November 20, 2023, Howarth announced his dismissal.
+In an interview with Soap Opera Digest, he revealed: "I got a phone call from somebody I've known for a very long time who I love very dearly telling me that when my contract was up at ABC, I would not be offered a new contract and that the character of Austin would be killed, and that this was something that both wanted and needed to do to move story."
+Austin departed during the final moments of the November 17 episode.